celery/celery/docs/django/first-steps-with-django.rst

 You don't need this line, but it saves you from always passing in the settings module to the ``celery`` program.
-It must always come before creating the app instances, which is what we do next:
+It must always come before creating the app instances, as is what we do next:

 .. code-block:: python